How To Answer the Question “Why Do You Want To Leave Your Current Job?” (With Sample Answers)

 “Why do you want to leave your current job?” is a commonly asked question in job interviews.
 Interviewers ask this question to know your reason for leaving your current organisation and also to understand what is important for you in a job.
 It also gives the recruiter a glimpse of your professional attitude, whether you are someone who may leave the company within six months of joining or if you align with the company's vision and would stick by in tough times.

-In this article, we will talk about the reasons recruiters ask this question and will see how to answer the question “Why do you want to leave your current job?” along with some sample answers.
+In this article, we talk about the reasons recruiters ask this question and would see how to answer the question “Why do you want to leave your current job?” along with some sample answers.

 Interviewers ask this question to know your reason for leaving your current organisation.
 They also want to understand what is important for you in a job.
 They want to make sure that you left or are leaving your current company for valid reasons and you are not just a job hopper who keeps changing jobs to get salary increment and are likely to leave in a few months.